**PLEASE READ THE FOLLOWING THOROUGHLY**

 ie: another pitching forum winner, etc. and if there is some form of distribution already secured.

-WHEN YOU 'SAVE PROJECT', you will be taken to 'VIEW PROJECT’ and will be asked to:
+When you 'SAVE PROJECT', you will be taken to 'VIEW PROJECT’ and will be asked to:

 • STILLS PHOTOS (Up to six)

-• ADD DIRECTOR and/or FILMMAKERS STATEMENT & ARTISTIC APPROACH (up to 500 words)
+• ADD DIRECTOR and/or FILMMAKERS STATEMENT & ARTISTIC APPROACH (up to 250 - 750 words)

 How are you going to tell this story?
 Describe your creative vision for the project.
 What are the visual and audio elements that will bring your film to life?
 How will you enhance the experience of the viewer?
-Who has creative control?

-• CONNECTION, ACCESS, ACCOUNTABILITY (up to 500 words)
+• CONNECTION, ACCESS, ACCOUNTABILITY (up to 750 words)

 • NEWS & REVIEWS